|Washington Porter Sr.|

 Porter Jr. never had the opportunity to spend much time at his dream building.
 His financial resources were stretched by the project, and he was constantly being sued for unpaid debts and other legal difficulties.

 In September of 1942, after a small fire, the building seems to have been condemned and the collections bought at a Sheriffs Sale for $17,500, according to the newspapers, by Mrs. Logan who has headed a society for what she terms "Sanity in Art" and has conducted a campaign against modernism in various Chicago galleries.

 An exasperated judge ordered Porter Jr. to get a job and see a psychiatrist.
 Instead, Porter Jr. fled to California and the house became “a spectacular ruin,” after neighborhood people looted it over several weeks in September of 1942.

-The “Sphinx Kiosk” was left to rot until it was finally demolished in 1957 to make way for the 2nd phase of the Chicago Housing Authority's Lake Park Properties two-story row houses (also known as the Olander Homes and Washington Park Homes).
+The “Sphinx Kiosk” was left to rot until it was finally demolished in 1957 to make way for the 2nd phase of the Chicago Housing Authority's Lakefront Properties which included two-story row houses, the Olander Homes and Washington Park Homes.

 Porter Jr. died in the 1980s and his ashes were scattered in Lake Michigan.